Billable Work vs. Non-Billable Work¶

 💡 Note that even if work is billed hourly, there might still be a (soft) monthly, yearly, or scope-based budget cap that we need to take into account for the purpose of both epic-level and cell-level planning (as well as sustainability management).

 One of the most common dilemmas that developers face is determining whether a client-related task should be classified as fixed-price maintenance or hourly support work.
 The decision on whether a task is classified as maintenance or support determines which Tempo account time is logged against.
 This is crucial, sustainability-wise, as maintenance budgets are fixed-price, meaning that if they are exceeded we can't charge the client for the excess.
 (And we don't want to increase maintenance budgets too much over time, to avoid overcharging clients.)

 Maintenance work encompasses all tasks related to upgrading the instance, applying patches and security fixes, and addressing any issues classified as "Critical Incident" and "Major Incident" in our Service Level Agreement.
 However, maintenance does not include:

 - Upgrading and maintaining themes (except for upgrading the basic simple_theme package that comes standard with an instance).

 - Fixing issues caused by unwarranted/unplanned client action (i.e. "you break it, you buy it")

 - Additional work resulting from clients purposefully delaying or refusing version upgrades

 - Fixing bugs in the upstream platform

-- Installing additional platform features such as ecommerce, course-discovery, and programs (cf. Price list for standard work for details)
+- Installing additional platform features such as ecommerce, course-discovery, and programs.

 - If you're unsure about whether the work you're about to perform qualifies as support or maintenance (it will happen), ask the team!
 You can reach out to your cell's epic planning and sustainability manager, or the administrative specialist.
 This will provide clarity, and avoid billing and administrative issues further down the road.